Meet the 2022 DxQI Seed Grant Awardees

 - With the additional support of The John A. Hartford Foundation, SIDM will award an “Age-Friendly Care” DxQI Seed Grant.
 The awardee will implement a project to improve diagnostic quality and safety for older adults.
 This work is vital because diagnostic error in older adults is common and errors frequently arise from contributing factors that are unique to this population, including polypharmacy, cognitive issues such as dementia, mobility limitations, and chronic illnesses.

-Given the magnitude of diagnostic error burden, SIDM advocates for increased attention by health systems to improving the quality of their diagnostic process.
+Given the magnitude of diagnostic error burden, SIDM advocates for increased attention by health systems to improve the quality of their diagnostic processes.
 This goes beyond avoiding errors and includes consideration of accuracy, timeliness, cost, and patient convenience.
-Designing an optimal diagnostic process will require a careful balancing among these competing demands.
-Given the dearth of solutions, we believe catalyzing a "bottom up" approach, whereby frontline health professionals and patients are engaged to develop and test plausible solutions, will most likely produce the best outcomes.
+Designing optimal diagnostic processes will require careful balancing among these competing demands.
+Given the dearth of solutions, we believe catalyzing a "bottom-up" approach, whereby frontline health professionals and patients are engaged in quality improvement to develop and test plausible solutions, will most likely produce the best outcomes.